California State University, Fullerton, B.A. with high honors, Political Science, Minor in Economics, 1985

 With nearly 30 years of experience in health law, including eight years leading teams in complex nonprofit health systems, Ms. Cammarano brings to her practice a synthesis of health law expertise and an inside understanding of the challenges and needs of health care providers in today's swiftly changing health care environment.

 Ms. Cammarano has a particularly deep expertise in the laws that affect nonprofit, tax-exempt health care providers.
 She has an LL.M. in tax law, has been an adjunct professor in Loyola Law School’s tax program, and presents nationally on nonprofit health care issues.
-She is also current vice-chair of the American Health Lawyers Association Hospital and Health Systems Fair Market Value Affinity Group.
+She is also currently a vice-chair of the American Health Lawyers Association Hospital and Health Systems Fair Market Value Affinity Group.

 Prior to joining Hooper, Lundy & Bookman, Ms. Cammarano was chief legal counsel for Memorial Health Services.
 As a member of Memorial's executive leadership team, Ms. Cammarano played a key role in a number of significant transactions, including: